oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 Estimated Time: 10 minutes

 ### About the Oracle Redwood User Experience
 The Redwood User Experience is a collective reinvention of how Oracle customers interact with technology and consume information.
-The result of years of usability studies
+While Redwood includes a beautiful new set of user interface elements, including the templates you'll work with in this lab, it's also a philosophical approach to solving customer problems in a differentiated and satisfying way.

 ### Objectives